 You must work under the supervision of a faculty member who holds an active NSERC research grant (e.g., Discovery, CREATE, Strategic, Research Partnerships), either at the time you submit the application or when you hold the award.

-Please consult the USRA Liaison Officer of the university at which you would like to hold the award to find out about eligible supervisors.
+Consult the USRA Liaison Officer at the university where you would like to hold the award to find out about eligible supervisors.

 Note: In the case of small universities that are having difficulty allocating all of their USRAs to a limited number of NSERC grant holders, supervision of the remaining USRAs by natural sciences and engineering faculty members without NSERC funding may be considered.
-The university will need to obtain prior approval from NSERC by submitting an e-mail request (maximum of two pages) to the USRA Program Officer that includes:
+The USRA Liaison Officer at the university must obtain prior approval from NSERC by submitting an email request (maximum of two pages) to the USRA Program Officer that includes:

-Applicants requesting an exception must pursue a research program with the intention of obtaining NSERC research funding in the near future.
+Requests for these exceptions must demonstrate clearly that the proposed supervisor is pursuing a research program with the intention of obtaining NSERC research funding in the near future.
 Ongoing collaborations, particularly with NSERC-funded faculty at the same institution or elsewhere, recent refereed publications, a consistent supervisory record, and recent applications for funding from sources other than NSERC are all evidence of this intention.
+Exceptions apply to one fiscal year only.

 For this purpose, small universities denote Canadian universities that received $3.5 million or less in NSERC scholarships and grants during the most recent fiscal year for which data is available.
 For further information, consult the table entitled Grants & Scholarships Expenditures by University/College.